multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2022-08-10 5.9.2.1 ENH: Command -iswithout2fa added as a CLI option (to check if a token is needed)
 2022-06-17 5.9.1.0 ENH: Enhanced multiOTP Credential Provider
                    ENH: Additional CLI option -nt-key-only added
 2022-05-26 5.9.0.3 FIX: Issue with /run/php when a Docker container is restarted